Last modified January 29, 2024 by Shelly Wolfe

 }

-Swrve’s in-app messages and Conversations campaigns are available by default and require no additional integration steps.
+Swrve’s in-app messages campaigns are available by default and require no additional integration steps.
 These features enable you to send personalized messages to your app users while they’re using your app.
-For more information, see Intro to in-app messages and Intro to Conversations.
+For more information, see Intro to in-app messages.

-To test in-app messages or Conversations in your app, you need to first create the campaign in Swrve.
-For more information, see Creating in-app messages and Creating Conversations.
+To test in-app messages in your app, you need to first create the campaign in Swrve.
+For more information, see Creating in-app messages.

-Swrve’s default deeplink behavior for in-app messages and conversations is to treat deeplinks as URLs, so you can use your existing custom URL scheme.
-If you have not already registered a custom URL scheme, you’ll need to do this before using deeplinks from in-app messages and conversations.
+Swrve’s default deeplink behavior for in-app messages is to treat deeplinks as URLs, so you can use your existing custom URL scheme.
+If you have not already registered a custom URL scheme, you’ll need to do this before using deeplinks from in-app messages.

 Once the custom URL scheme is set, your app can receive and direct users from outside of the app.